aldoohanam/SADAIA-project/Final.md

 One VS One multi-class with Logistic regression and CatBoostClassifier  .

 ## Data
-The dataset contains 17996 records with 17 features . two of are related to artist and track names .
+The dataset contains 17996 records with 17 features . two of are related to artist and track names . <br>
-The rest are related to song properties such as Loudness , energy , length of the song .
+The rest are related to song properties such as Loudness , energy , length of the song . <br>
 Some of the features include null values and this is handled by using two different approaches .

 ## Algorithms